axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_LIMITATIONS.md

 }
 ```

-### 2. Configure Aggressive Reconnection Policies
+### 2. Tuning Reconnection Settings

-The default reconnection policy uses exponential backoff, which can delay recovery.
-For applications that need fast recovery, use more aggressive settings that attempt reconnection frequently and fail fast on dead connections.

-**Why this helps:**
+We've found that adjusting timeout and reconnection policies can help:

+**What seems to work:**
-- `ConstantReconnectionPolicy(1000)` attempts reconnection every second instead of exponential backoff
+- Using constant reconnection (every 1-2 seconds) instead of exponential backoff
-- Short connect timeout (3s) quickly identifies dead nodes
-- Short read timeout (5s) prevents hanging on unresponsive connections
-- Faster detection means quicker failover to healthy nodes

-**Trade-offs:**
-- More frequent reconnection attempts increase CPU usage
-- Short timeouts may cause false positives on slow networks
+- Shorter timeouts to detect issues faster
+- But be careful - too aggressive and you'll see false positives

+**Our experience:**
+- These settings help but don't completely solve recovery issues
-- May need tuning based on your network latency
+- The right values depend heavily on your network and cluster setup

 ```csharp
 var cluster = Cluster.Builder()